nbeaver/why-linux-is-better/why-linux-is-better.rst

 - securely retrieving the package from a trusted remote or local repository,
 - adding and removing third-party repositories,
 - changelogs,
+- optional fully automatic non-interactive installation,
-- cryptographically verifying the integrity of the package,
+- cryptographic verification of packages,
-- backporting security fixes to stable version,
+- backporting security fixes to stable versions,
-- licensing status of software,
+- licensing metadata,
 - and sophisticated dependency management.

 First, I would be remiss to mention that there is an open-source package manager for Windows, `Chocolatey`_,